monacca1/nuggit/README.md

 - Show the status of the nuggit repository.
 This will show the current branch and any submodules or files that are new, modified, deleted, conflicted, similar to git status, however, `nuggit status` will operate across submodule boundaries and recurse into nested submodules.
 The output of nuggit status shows the relative paths of the file or submodule (relative to the current working directory).
-This is so you can copy and paste the path/file name back intoo the command line for `nuggit add` OR to `nuggit diff`
+This is so you can copy and paste the path/file name back into the command line for `nuggit add` OR to `nuggit diff`

 - Command:
   - `nuggit status`